Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Server/readme.md

 Reference documentation for the current version of the REST API supported by the Software Entitlement Service.
 For historical versions and a list of changes, see the end of this document.

+:warning: **This is draft documentation for the next version of the SES REST API** - see the [previous version](rest-api-2017-05-01.5.0.md) for the current release.

 ## Token Verification

 Verifies that a provided software entitlement token grants permission to use a specific application.